hwaseonchoi/movieapp/README.md

    - Scroll through your movie collection
    - Each movie displays its title and filmmaker on a colorful card

-## Technical Details

-- Uses SwiftUI's `@State` and `@Binding` for state management
-- Implements `LazyVGrid` for efficient scrolling performance
-- Pastel colors generated using random RGB values in the 0.7-1.0 range
-- Currently stores data in memory (no persistence layer)

 ## Current Limitations

 - Movies are not persisted between app sessions